jwsy/thescienceseed-gatsby-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: h1 content
+title: The Science Seed
-image: /img/slideshowSeashore.jpeg
+image: /img/tss-banner.jpg
 heading: We offer a wide range of topics in a variety of science disciplines
 subheading: planting a love of science
 mainpitch: